mal1610/GA-Projects/project_1/README_1.md

   - Average Years of Teaching in County >= 10

   For the ACT.
 Counties with a lower Teacher-Student Ratio exhibit better outcomes in terms of a greater % of students scoring >= 21 marks for the 2019 ACT.
+This may be because the ACT has more subjects and may benefit more from focused attention from teachers.
 Counties with teachers who had greater years of experience in service also exhibited better outcomes, however, the greater years of teacher experience in the county does not.
+This may be an outlier observation as we are only taking a 1 year snapshot in 2018-2019.
 Counties that score above the mean of the measured outcome have the following features:

   - Teacher-Student Ratio > 58%-73%
   - Average Teacher's Years of Service >= 11